The Brave Cowboy

 The Brave Cowboy (1956) was Edward Abbey's second published novel.

-In 1993 Dream Garden Press produced a special limited edition of the book that includes an introduction by Kirk Douglas, who was the star in the film based on the book.
+In 1993 Dream Garden Press produced a special limited edition of the book that includes an introduction by Kirk Douglas, who starred in the film based on the book.
 It also includes photos from the film.
 Douglas signed 500 copies of that special edition.
-The song The Brave Cowboy by Dale Brittain is ostensibly inspired by Abbey's novel, with a protagonist that appears to share in the philosophy and predicament of Jack Burns, but whose name is never explicitly mentioned.
+The song "The Brave Cowboy" by Dale Brittain is ostensibly inspired by Abbey's novel, with a protagonist who appears to share in the philosophy and predicament of Jack Burns, but whose name is never explicitly mentioned.

 Plot summary

 This book is the story of a cowboy, Jack Burns, who lives as a transient worker and roaming ranch hand much as the cowboys of old did, and refuses to join modern society.
 He rejects much of modern technology, prefers to cut down any fence he comes across, will not carry any kind of modern identification such as a driver's license or Social Security card, and refuses to register for the draft.
 When his friend Paul Bondi, who is a philosophical anarchist, is jailed in Albuquerque, New Mexico, for refusing to register for the draft, Burns deliberately gets himself arrested in an attempt to break his friend out of jail, but winds up on the run from the law himself.

 Bondi has been tried and is awaiting transport from county jail to federal prison but refuses to escape with Burns.
 As police have discovered that Burns has also never registered for the draft, authorities are intent on sending Burns to trial and eventually federal prison for violation of the Selective Service Act of 1948.
 Burns eventually escapes reluctantly leaving his friend behind.
 After a brief stop to say goodbye to Paul's wife, Jerry, and son, Seth, Jack heads into the Sandia Mountains, just east of Albuquerque, on horseback.

 The police mount a manhunt and pull out all the stops to capture Burns, including helicopters on loan by the Air Force.
 If Burns can scale the mountain range, he figures he can escape under the cover of the forest on the other side.
 The police know this as well, so they position themselves to prevent that from happening.